Annoraaq/grid-engine/readme.md

 That's all you need for a minimum configuration.
 See the examples folder for a complete example.

+### Collisions

+To enjoy the build in collision detection, your tiles need to have a custom boolean property called `collides`.
+To read more about creating compatible tilemaps, take a look at my following blog post: https://medium.com/swlh/grid-based-movement-in-a-top-down-2d-rpg-with-phaser-3-e3a3486eb2fd.

 ## API

 ### Config